Brandon-Rozek/website/content/blog/2015-10-25-functions.md

 It’s also important to note that functions can use variables outside of it; granted it resides in the same scope.

-Here is an example of a variable that doesn&#8217;t reside in the same scope as the function.
+Here is an example of a variable that doesn't reside in the same scope as the function.
 (The below code will fail)

 ```javascript
     var something = function() {